pachadotdev/kendallknight/README.md

 supercomputer cluster that, unlike personal computers, will not distort the test results due to other processes running in the background (e.g., such as automatic updates).

+# Testing

+The package uses `testthat` for testing \[@wickham2011\].
+The included tests are exhaustive and covered the complete code to check for correctness comparing with the base R implementation, checking corner cases, and forcing errors by passing unusable input data to the user-visible functions.

 ## Code of Conduct